thomasloven/lovelace-card-mod/README.md

 ```

 For rows in an entities card, you replace `ha-card` with `:host` as described above.

-Note that some cards can't be modded with card-mod.
-See below.

 ---
 <a href="https://www.buymeacoffee.com/uqD6KHCdJ" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/white_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>